Parents, the Primary Educators

 Academic Year

-Group instruction will meet on Thursdays for the 26 week academic year which begins in September and ends in May.
-Breaks for Christmas, Easter, Holy Days of Obligation and some traditional holidays are taken. .
-A complete schedule is available upon request.
+Group instruction will meet on Thursdays for the 33 week academic year which begins in September and ends in May.
+Breaks for Thanksgiving, Christmas, Easter, Holy Days of Obligation are taken.

 September